FuelLabs/fuels-wallet/docs/WALLET_SDK.md

 #### Connection

-`connection` - Listen to changes in connection status.
+`connection` - Listen to changes in the connection status.
 Params `boolean`

 ```ts
 window.FuelWeb3.on("connection", (isConnected) => {